Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 QoE often reconciles billing system data (Stripe, QuickBooks, NetSuite) to the GL to detect revenue leakage, deferred revenue issues, or aggressive cut-off practices.
 The company’s income statement tells one story; proof-of-revenue tells another.

 Bennett Financials helps clients reshape revenue mix well before sale.
-For SaaS and subscription companies, specialized SaaS CFO and accounting services support moves to retainers, extending contract terms, or building tiered subscriptions, which improves both revenue quality and earnings quality—boosting QoE results and valuation multiples together.
+For a SaaS business, specialized SaaS CFO and accounting services support moves to retainers, extending contract terms, or building tiered subscriptions, while net revenue retention sits alongside contract structure as a core valuation metric, improving both revenue quality and earnings quality—boosting QoE results and valuation multiples together.

 Proof of Cash and Earnings-to-Cash Conversion

 Attractive EBITDA with weak cash flow will collapse valuation during due diligence.
-This is especially true when bank or SBA financing is involved—lenders won’t fund a deal where reported earnings don’t convert to cash.
+This is especially true when bank or SBA financing is involved—buyers and lenders look beyond EBITDA to operating cash flow and cash conversion, and they won’t fund a deal where reported earnings don’t convert to cash.

 “Proof of cash” reconciles bank statements to recorded revenue and expenses.
-The goal: ensure reported earnings actually show up as cash in your account.
+The goal: ensure reported earnings actually convert into operating cash flow, not just paper profits.

 Here’s a common pattern QoE exposes: EBITDA grows from $1.8M to $2.2M over 24 months.
 Looks great.
 But accounts receivable days outstanding (DSO) stretches from 35 to 75 days.
 The company’s earnings are growing on paper, but underlying earnings aren’t converting to cash.